jundalisay/superblist/content/en/research/hegel/spirit/part-b/section-4p.md

 But it keeps asunder the poles of this contradiction within itself; and bears itself towards the contradiction as it does in its purely negative process in general.

 If sameness is shown to it, it points out unlikeness, non-identity; and when the latter, which it has expressly mentioned the moment before, is held up to it, it passes on to indicate sameness and identity.

 Its talk, in fact, is like a squabble among self-willed children, one of whom says A when the other says B, and again B, when the other says A, and who, through being in contradiction with themselves, procure the joy of remaining in contradiction with one another.

-{{< s v='206' >}} In Scepticism consciousness gets, in truth, to know itself as a consciousness containing contradiction within itself.
-From the experience of this proceeds a new attitude which brings together the two thoughts which Scepticism holds apart.
-The want of intelligence which Scepticism manifests regarding itself is bound to vanish, because it is in fact one consciousness which possesses these two modes within it.
+{{< s v='206' >}} In Scepticism consciousness gets to know itself as a consciousness containing contradiction within itself.

+From the experience of this proceeds a new attitude which brings together the 2 thoughts which Scepticism holds apart.

+The lack of intelligence which Scepticism manifests regarding itself is bound to vanish, because it is in fact one consciousness which possesses these two modes within it.

 This new attitude consequently is one which is aware of being the double consciousness of itself as self-liberating, unalterable, self-identical, and as utterly self-confounding, self-perverting; and this new attitude is the consciousness of this contradiction within itself.

-In Stoicism, self-consciousness is the bare and simple freedom of itself.
-In Scepticism, it realizes itself, negates the other side of determinate existence, but, in so doing, really doubles itself, and is itself now a duality.
-In this way the duplication, which previously was divided between two individuals, the lord and the bondsman, is concentrated into one.
+- In Stoicism, self-consciousness is the bare and simple freedom of itself.
+- In Scepticism, it realizes itself, negates the other side of determinate existence, but, in so doing, really doubles itself, and is itself now a duality.

+In this way the duplication, which previously was divided between 2 individuals, the lord and the bondsman, is concentrated into one.

 Thus we have here that dualizing of self-consciousness within itself, which lies essentially in the notion of mind; but the unity of the two elements is not yet present.